Second order semi-parametric inference for multivariate log Gaussian Cox processes: Second order conditional composite likelihood

 \section{Second order conditional composite likelihood}

-We assume initially that the $\bbeta_i$ are known and thus suppress dependence on these in the notation.
-The idea is to condition on the union of all points regardless of type and for each $\bu \neq \bv \in \cup_{i=1}^p X_i$ consider the conditional probability (see Section~\ref{app:condprob}) that $\bu$ is of type $i$ and $\bv$ is of type $j$:
+We assume initially that the intensity function regression parameters $\bbeta_i$ are known and thus suppress dependence on these in the notation.
+Recall also that $\btheta$ consists of the parameters for the PCFs and cross PCFs.
+The idea is to condition on the union of all points regardless of type and for each $\bu \neq \bv \in \cup_{i=1}^p X_i$ consider the conditional probability (see Section~1 in the supplementary material) that $\bu$ is of type $i$ and $\bv$ is of type $j$:

 where $f_i(\bu)=\textup{exp}(\bbeta_i^\T\bz(\bu))$, $i=1,\ldots,p$.
 Note that $\rho_0(\bu)\rho_0(\bv)$ cancels out in \eqref{eq:proba} so that the probabilities do not depend on the unspecified $\rho_0(\cdot)$.
 We then estimate $\btheta$ by maximizing the second order conditional composite likelihood function given by: